wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

   <source src="audio/Channel the spirit of iconic retrowave artists like Kavinsky and Mitch Murder_2.wav" type="audio/wav" />
 </audio>

+So yeah, with this in mind you could likely do with a lot less prompts too, but just rerun the audio generation over and over again.

 ### Control

 Music needs a lot of fine control, and text prompts just aren't good enough interfaces.
+This is the same problem as with other generative AI tools (TODO: why?).
+However, music is harder to describe by just using words, so as long as the models use text as their primary input source, advances will be limited.

+Another issue is that songs are first and foremost massive layers of tracks.
+Without the ability to tweak individual instruments/tracks inside a song.

 ## Future